 WHEREAS this extreme undertaking can only be made by those with wisdom beyond their years,

 THEREFORE, BE IT RESOLVED that the ARRL Board family recognizes and gratefully thanks Carla Pereira, KC1HSX, and the ARRL staff for accomplishing what no one else can ever do: hold a most successful Board meeting.

+Adjournment

-52. There being no further business, and on the motion of Mr. Vallio seconded by Mr. Norris, the Board adjourned sine die at 4:56 PM.
-(Time in session as a Board: 12 hours 22 minutes)
+60. There being no further business, and on the motion of Mr. Vallio seconded by Mr. Norris, the Board adjourned sine die at 4:56 PM, January 20, 2018 (Time in session as a Board: 12 hours 22 minutes).

 Respectfully submitted: